ProtopottyGames/Karaudio/README.md

 # Karaudio2
-A Simple Distance Based BGM And SFX Audio Blending Solution For Unity.
+A Simple Distance Based BGM And SFX Environmental Audio Blending Solution For Unity.